Special Weather Statement issued for Southern Lea County by NWS - News Break

 Special Weather Statement issued for Southern Lea County by NWS

-Effective: 2021-05-26 21:38:00 MDT Expires: 2021-05-26 22:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Southern Lea County SIGNIFICANT WEATHER ADVISORY FOR SOUTH CENTRAL LEA...NORTHWESTERN WINKLER AND NORTHEASTERN LOVING COUNTIES UNTIL 1115 PM CDT/1015 PM MDT/ At 1038 PM CDT/938 PM MDT/, Doppler radar was tracking a strong thunderstorm 14 miles southwest of Jal, moving northeast at 25 mph.
+Effective: 2021-05-26 22:28:00 MDT Expires: 2021-05-26 23:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Southern Lea County SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN LEA...WEST CENTRAL ECTOR...SOUTHWESTERN ANDREWS AND NORTHEASTERN WINKLER COUNTIES UNTIL MIDNIGHT CDT/1100 PM MDT/ At 1127 PM CDT/1027 PM MDT/, Doppler radar was tracking a strong thunderstorm near Kermit, moving east at 25 mph.
 Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
-Locations impacted include Bennett.alerts.weather.gov
+Locations impacted include Kermit.alerts.weather.gov